stat545ubc-2022/assignment-b1-and-b2-akashp21/Assignment B1/Independent-t-test-function.md

-be appropriate in this instance since it is referring to the outcome variable) @param data The data of interest (The use of data should be appropriate in this instance since it is referring to the data) @param … Other parameters to pass to
+be appropriate in this instance since it is referring to the outcome variable) @param data The data of interest (The use of data should be appropriate in this instance since it is referring to the data) @param … Other parameters to pass to , such as conf.level (between 0-1) and alt (“two.sided”, “less”, “greater”)

-@return p-value an independent 2-sample t-test based on the method used.
+@return p-value of an independent 2-sample t-test based on the equality or inequality of variance in the method @export
-@export

 Data to test